-Our total assets include goodwill, intangible assets with indefinite useful lives, other intangible assets with finite useful lives, as well as long-lived assets, principally property and equipment and operating lease right-of-use ("ROU") assets, including hotel properties.
-We evaluate our goodwill and intangible assets with indefinite lives for impairment on an annual basis or at other times during the year if events or circumstances indicate that it is more likely than not that the fair value is below the carrying value.
+Our total assets include goodwill, intangible assets with indefinite useful lives, other intangible assets with finite useful lives, as well as long-lived assets, principally property and equipment and operating lease right-of-use ("ROU") assets related to leased hotels.
+We evaluate our goodwill and intangible assets with indefinite lives for impairment on an annual basis or at other times during the year if indicators of impairment exist.
 We evaluate our intangible assets with finite useful lives and long-lived assets for impairment when circumstances indicate that the carrying amount may not be recoverable.
 Our evaluation of impairment requires us to make certain estimates and assumptions including projections of future results.
 After performing our evaluation for impairment, including an analysis to determine the recoverability of long-lived assets, we will record an impairment loss when the carrying value of the underlying asset, asset group or reporting unit exceeds its estimated fair value.
 If the estimates or assumptions used in our evaluation of impairment change, we may be required to record additional impairment losses on certain of these assets.
 If these impairment losses are significant, our results of operations would be adversely affected.